Post-Acute & Long COVID Clinic

 Long COVID Respiratory Clinic

-First, you will have your observations assessed.
+First, you will have your observations assessed while sitting and standing.
 Then you will have a Lung Function Test (LFT), which may take up to 40 minutes.
 Please wear comfortable clothing and bring your respiratory inhaler if you have one.

 Your appointment may take up to two hours.